What is Cachet?

 Cachet also supports third-party integrations and client libraries, which you can find on the official site or GitHub.
 Users gain access to the platform’s translated version in 10+ languages.

 In terms of security, Cachet relies on API tokens and BasicAuth to authenticate users for API requests.
-Users will also need to generate an OAuth token in order to connect with GitHub.
+Users will also need to generate an OAuth token to connect with GitHub.

 Now that we know what Cachet has to offer, let’s go through some notable Cachet alternatives.